Must re-apply for recognition after faculty advisor quits to protest speaker invite

 Fried’s role advising the CRs was also not her first.
 While Childs characterized her as resigning in 2016 in the wake of Donald Trump’s election victory, Fried told The Fix she had previously advised the club for about three years.

 She knows she did not resign right after the election, “because I signed the papers and became a signatory on the CR’s bank account in the summer, and then signed the papers to stop being a signatory in the summer,” when the club picked a different advisor.
 (Inside Higher Ed attributes Fried as serving as advisor from 2015 to 2018, but she did not give The Fix the specific years.)

 The Young America’s Foundation dropped Malkin as a guest speaker in November for signaling support for Fuentes, and prominent conservative figures including Ben Shapiro and Charlie Kirk have also denounced Fuentes as an anti-Semite and Holocaust denier.

 Malkin is still scheduled to address the club at an off-campus event Jan.
 17. (That venue, which signed a contract for the event, later canceled, as did three others that tentatively agreed to the booking.
 Malkin eventually spoke at a municipal town hall.)

 Childs previously told Inside Higher Ed that the CRs align themselves with President Trump’s “America First” movement and the membership is more “socially conservative” than past iterations of the club.

 The chapter remains recognized by both the College Republicans National Committee and the Maine Federation of College Republicans.

-The Democratic club president, Liam Kent, told Inside Higher Ed that his members “do not feel safe in the same room as members of UMaine College Republicans,” and will only debate the club with “university security personnel” present.
+The president of the College Democrats, Liam Kent, told Inside Higher Ed that his members “do not feel safe in the same room as members of UMaine College Republicans,” and will only debate the club with “university security personnel” present.